georgemhide/kubernetes-gui/README.md

 It runs on both Windows and Unix environments.
 Tested on Windows 11 and Windows subsystem for Linux.

+## Local Testing
+The testing is made with minikube.
+Run `kubect proxy --port=8080 &` to enable a local machine to have access to the kubernetes API

 ## TODOS

 - Handle Errors (ATM I assume the configuration is done properly)